-In order to answer that question, we will use the IPREM, an indicator that defines the minimum amount of money an individual must earn on a yearly basis in order to be eligible for different subsides.
+In order to answer that question, we will use the IPREM, an indicator that defines the minimum amount of money an individual must earn on a yearly basis in order to be eligible for different subsides in the country.

 In the case of the non-lucrative visa, you must prove that you have 400% of the IPREM annually on your bank account.
-For this year 2019, the IPREM is 537,84€ for a month.
-As the measurement unit we are interested in is the year, our target will be 6.454,03€.
+For this year 2021, the IPREM is 564,90€ for a month.
+As the measurement unit we are interested in is the year, our target will be 6.778,80€.

-That is, the main applicant for this visa must demonstrate he or she has is 25.816,12€.
+That is, the main applicant for this visa must demonstrate he or she has is 27.115,20€.
 Nevertheless, we suggest you have a bit more than that if you would like to have a successful application.

-Bear in mind that the currency used must be the Euro or any other international currency that can be converted into the Euro.
+Also, bear in mind that the currency used must be the Euro or any other international currency that can be converted into the Euro.

 How can you demonstrate you possess that amount of time?